bumble-tech/appyx/documentation/navigation/quick-start.md

 # Quick start guide

-You can check out [App structure](features/structure.md), which explains the concepts you'll encounter in this guide.
+You can check out [Composable navigation](concepts/composable-navigation.md), which explains the concepts you'll encounter in this guide.

 ## The scope of this guide